ICUK-Net/icuk-broadband-checker-js/README.md

 ## Usage

-This library is general use and takes in data and includes a class for rendering html/js to the client side (BroadbandAvailabilityChecker) and a function for proxying requests towards the ICUK API (ApiProxy).
+This library is general use (inputs through function parameters and outputs raw html so compatible with any web framework) and takes in data and includes a class for rendering html/js to the client side (BroadbandAvailabilityChecker) and a function for proxying requests towards the ICUK API (ApiProxy).

 To use this library an endpoint should be setup that points data towards ApiProxy through the parameter: 'apidata'